diogob/activerecord-postgres-hstore/README.md

 And run your bundler:

 `bundle install`

-Make sure that you have the desired database, if not create it as the desired user:

-`createdb hstorage_dev`

-Add the parameters to your database.yml (these are system dependant), e.g.:

-    development:
-      adapter: postgresql
-      host: 127.0.0.1
-      database: hstorage_dev
-      encoding: unicode
-      username: postgres
-      password:
-      pool: 5

 Now you need to create a migration that adds hstore support for your PostgreSQL database: